Correctness and completeness of logic programs: Related work

 \section{Related work}

-\paragraph{Approximate specifications} The difficulties related to dealing with exact semantics of logic programs have been recognized by a few authors. \citeN[and the references therein]{Naish.Sondergaard13} propose employing a 3-valued or 4-valued logic.
+\paragraph{Approximate specifications} The difficulties caused by a restriction to exact specifications have been recognized by a few authors. \citeN[and the references therein]{Naish.Sondergaard13.short} propose employing a 3-valued or 4-valued logic.
 The logical value {\bf i} (inadmissible) is given to the atoms that, in our approach, are in the difference $S_{corr}\setminus S_{\it c o m p l}$ between the specification for correctness and that for completeness.